talgat0528/raytracing/README.md

 # raytracing
-ray tracer implementation in C.
+Ray tracer implementation in C.
 Ray tracing is a fundamental rendering algorithm.
 It is commonly used for animations and archi- tectural simulations, in which the quality of the created images is more important than the time it takes to create them.
 Here I implemented a basic ray tracer that simulates the propagation of light in real world.
 # How to run
 Navigate to the source directory and run the following command in your terminal:
 $make
 After the code has been compiled, run your executable via command:
 $./raytracer ../sample_scenes_v4/inputs/bunny.xml
-The executable takes XML scene file as an argument, e.g bunny.xml Note that bunny.xml is one of the sample input files and it is given as an example The resulting image will be saved in the source folder in the PPM format
+The executable takes XML scene file as an argument, e.g bunny.xml
+Note that bunny.xml is one of the sample input files and it is given as an example
+The resulting image will be saved in the source folder in the PPM format
 # Specifications and details
 - The scene file may contain multiple camera configurations.
 The raytracer renders as many images as the number of cameras.
 - Used Blinn-Phong shading model for the specular shading computations.